 Leading and tracking (called line spacing and character spacing in PowerPoint) should also be taken into account to make sure that your text reads just right.

-If the system fonts on your computer leave you feeling uninspired, check out some of the best Google Fonts – which are free and open source – to help bring your presentations to life.
+If the system fonts on your computer leave you feeling uninspired, check out some of our favourite custom fonts – to help bring your presentations to life.
 Or if you’re getting serious about type, consider a subscription to Adobe Typekit – which allows you to sync fonts for use in your applications.

 Want to learn more about type and its importance in design and messaging?
 Fonts.com’s Fontology workbook provides a solid grounding in the basics of typography theory.